This page is from APP, the official source of professional practice for policing.

 CT scanning

-The coroner or pathologist may wish to perform CT scanning to assist in identifying a body or material.
+HM coroner or procurator fiscal or pathologist may wish to perform CT scanning to assist in identifying a body or material.
 CT scanning can be used for the whole body and the teeth to find clues to the cause or manner of death.
 A CT scan can diagnose a specific injury, disease or abnormality.
 It may also help to screen deceased persons or human remains for foreign material such as:

 CT scanning is of particular use in response to a CBRN mass fatality incident, as it enables the pathology team to view the contents of a body bag in detail before exposing themselves to the risk of opening the bag.

-Samples taken during a postmortem examination or under a special examination may have separate or dual status under coronial jurisdiction and as evidence under the Police and Criminal Evidence Act 1984.
+Samples taken during a post-mortem examination or under a special examination may have separate or dual status under coronial jurisdiction and as evidence under the Police and Criminal Evidence Act 1984.
 The SIO and SIM should agree on the nature of samples required for investigation and identification purposes.
 The decisions that come under dual jurisdiction should be recorded in the respective policy books.
-Once agreed, they should consult the coroner or procurator fiscal to authorise the samples to be taken.
-The lead pathologist may then arrange for these samples to be taken in conjunction with the PMOC.
+Once agreed, they should consult HM coroner or procurator fiscal or to authorise the samples to be taken.
+The lead pathologist may arrange for these samples to be taken in conjunction with the PMOC.

-The deceased’s next of kin should be kept informed in respect of any samples taken during the postmortem process.
+The deceased’s next of kin should be kept informed in respect of any samples taken during the post-mortem process.
 They should be informed why the samples were taken, as well as the retention arrangements.
-The coroner or procurator fiscal and the SIM should discuss and agree the most appropriate way for the family to be informed.
-This will be either by the FLO or coroner’s officer.
+HM coroner or procurator fiscal and the SIM should discuss and agree the most appropriate way for the family to be informed.
+This will be either by the FLO or HM coroner or procurator fiscal’s officer.

 Aftercare of the deceased